dtcenter/MET/docs/Users_Guide/mode.rst

    multivar_level = "LO";

 The **multivar_level** entry appears only in the **MODEMultivarConfig_default** file.
-This option is used only when the multivar option is enabled, and only when all **multivar_intensity_flag** values are FALSE.
+This option is used only when the multivar option is enabled, and only when **multivar_intensity_compare_fcst** and **multivar_intensity_compare_obs** are empty.
 It is the identifier for the multivariate super object as regards level.
 It shows up in output files names and content.
 If not set the default value is "NA".
 It can be set separately for forecasts and observations, or as a common value for both.

 _____________________